Smart Balloon Practices:

 * Helium is a gas used to float balloons, which is non-toxic and non-flammable.

 * Helium is a by product of LPG extraction and helium reserves around the world are still plentiful.

-* Helium that has been deemed unfit for purification for medical use (less than 99% pure) then goes to the manufacturing sector second and finally the balloon industry.
+* Helium that has been deemed unfit for purification for medical use (anything less than 99% pure) then goes to the manufacturing sector second and finally the balloon industry.
 Most helium is used for Medical Professions, Space Programs and manufacturing industries.

 * The balloon industry uses approximately under 7% of the worlds supply of helium.
 Therefore, having helium balloons at your event will NOT be reducing the supply or availability of helium for other sectors, including medical purposes.

 * Evidence has proven that helium inhalation can be fatal.
-Symptoms and signs are similar to Asphyxia.
+Symptoms and signs are similar to that of Asphyxia.

 * The inhalation of helium cuts off a persons supply of oxygen and can cause dizziness, unconsciousness and ultimately death.